hphelion/documentation/cloudos/install.customize-network-settings.md

 To edit the public address ranges:

-1. In the public Edit Network drop-down list, select Edit Address Ranges.
+1. In the public Edit Network drop-down list, select **Edit Address Ranges** to open the Edit Address Ranges dialog.

 2. The Network Type and Subnet values are pre-populated by default, with the correct settings.

-3. Click Add Address Range to add a set of address range options (each time you click, you add another set of address range options to be filled in):
+3. Click **Add Address Range** to modify the set of address range options.
+Each time you click, you modify another set of address range options, based upon your public network.
+Get the range from your IT administrator:

  a.
-Set Node Type to host.
+Set IPV4 Start Addr to the start of the &lt;External/Public IP Address Range> described above.

  b.
-Set IPV4 Start Addr to the start of the IP address range 1 described above.
+Set IPV4 End Addr to the end of the &lt;External/Public IP Address Range>.

- c.
-Set IPV4 End Addr to the end of the IP address range 1.
  Note: Provide the IP address range corresponding to the network address.

-4. Click Update Address Ranges to save your changes to validate that the IP address is correct.
+4. Click **Update Address Ranges** to save your changes to validate that the IP address is correct.

 **Note:** If you enter invalid address ranges, you will get a validation error, which identifies the incorrect address (start or end) for the corresponding network type.
 You must fix all